tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 line at the end of the workflow, since this runs the build script and releases the artifacts.

+### Please note

-- Also note this line next to the end of the workflow:
+- This line next to the end of the workflow:

 ```yaml
 env:
   GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 This GitHub Token is automatically issued by GitHub for each workflow run without further configuration, which means there is no risk of secret leakage.
-This token however only has read permissions by default and you may get a "Resource not accessible by integration" error when running the workflow, if this happens to fix it you may add read permissions to this token.
+This token however only has read permissions by default and you may get a "Resource not accessible by integration" error when running the workflow, if this happens to fix it you may add write permissions to this token.
 To do this head over to your Project Settings, and then select Actions, scroll down until "Workflow permissions" and check "Read and write permissions".

 ### How to trigger